Xrlls/MikroTik-Home-Assistant-MQTT-telemetry/README.md

 ```
 /iot mqtt brokers add address=<MQTT server IP> auto-connect=yes name="Home Assistant" password=<password> username=<username>
 ```
+The scripts currently depends on the name of the broker being `Home Assistant`. `auto-connect` is set to `yes` as the scripts do not handle setting up the initial connection themselves.

 I have found that this only works with IPv4 addresses and domain names.
 I have not had luck with IPv6.

-The scripts currently depends on the name of the broker being `Home Assistant`. `auto-connect` is set to `yes` as the scripts do not handle setting up the initial connection themselves.
+>[!NOTE]
+>If connecting multiple routers through MQTT, it is very important that they each have a unique `client-id`.
+If the client IDs are not unique, the broker, such as Mosquitto, will disconnect the clients.
+The `client-id` is by default `MT`.
+>The client ID can be set to the routerboard serial number like this (for non-CHR devices):
+>```
+>/iot/mqtt/brokers/set [find name="Home Assistant"] client-id=[/system/routerboard/get serial-number]
+>```

 ### Script Installation
 Run the command below from the terminal: